Zohra Daoud: Early life in United States

 In 1979, the Soviet Union invaded Afghanistan.
 A year later, Zohra Daoud, her husband Mohammad Daoud, along with their infant child, fled to West Germany.
-In 1980, she arrived at LaGuardia Airport, New York, where she realized that her life as a high class citizen was over.
+In 1980, she arrived at LaGuardia Airport, New York.
 With a degree in French literature from Kabul University, Zohra Daoud managed to get a job in a French bakery in Richmond.
 When she arrived at the job, she was handed a mop and sent to the kitchen to sweep the floors.
-Despite being a trained commercial pilot, Zohra Daoud's husband, Mohammad Daoud, worked at McDonald's, and then as a taxi driver.
+Despite being a trained commercial pilot, Zohra Daoud's husband, Mohammad Daoud, worked in restaurants and then later as a taxi driver.
 Zohra and Mohammad Daoud later began taking English classes, tutorial and exams in order to improve their English language.
-After all the hard work, Mohammad Daoud landed a job as a pilot for United Airlines.
-With their increase in income, Mohammad and Zohra Daoud began getting the rest of their family members into United States, as well as settling in their California home.
+Mohammad Daoud landed a job as a pilot for United Airlines.
+With their increase in income, Mohammad and Zohra Daoud assisted in the relocation of the rest of their family members into United States, as well as settling in their California home.